-- Local operator policies.
+a) Local operator policies.

-- Selected Data Network Name (DNN).
+b) Selected Data Network Name (DNN).

-- S-NSSAI of the PDU Session.
+c) S-NSSAI of the PDU Session.

-- SUPI; the SMF selects a PCF instance based on the SUPI range the UE's SUPI belongs to or based on the results of a discovery procedure with NRF using the UE's SUPI as input for PCF discovery.
+d) SUPI; the SMF selects a PCF instance based on the SUPI range the UE's SUPI belongs to or based on the results of a discovery procedure with NRF using the UE's SUPI as input for PCF discovery.

-- PCF selected by the AMF for the UE.
+e) PCF selected by the AMF for the UE.

-- MA PDU Session capability of the PCF, for an MA PDU session.
+f) MA PDU Session capability of the PCF, for an MA PDU session.

-- The PCF Group ID provided by the AMF to the SMF.
+g) The PCF Group ID provided by the AMF to the SMF.

-- PCF Set ID.
+h) PCF Set ID.

-In the case of delegated discovery and selection in SCP, the SMF shall include the available factors in the first request.
+In the case of delegated discovery and selection in SCP, the SMF shall include the available factors b)-h) in the first request.

-Editor's note: It still needs to be clarified which actual set of parameters the sentence above is referring to.

 The selected PCF instance for serving the UE and the selected PCF instance for serving a PDU session of this UE may be the same or may be different.

 In the following scenarios, information about the PCF instance that has been selected i.e. the PCF ID and if available PCF Group ID may be forwarded to another NF.
 If the NF service consumer performs discovery and selection, this NF may use this PCF instance.
 In the case of delegated discovery and selection, this NF may include PCF ID and if available PCF Group ID in the request and the SCP may use this information to select the PCF instance (discovery may still be needed depending on what level of information is sent by the AMF, e.g. the address of the PCF instance may not be present):